 The volcan de chocolate is an Argentine classic, but no easy feat to perfect.
 To get the sponge cake cooked and the interior suitably oozy takes a masterful touch.
 Here, the dulce de leche heart replaces the classic molten chocolate center to make a sinfully sweet dessert.

 Keep out of the frozen appetizers section and get a leg up on delicious finger foods with Jalapeño Tequeño Poppers!
-Tequeños, made of sticks of queso blanco wrapped in sweet dough and fried to a crisp, get a lift with the addition of fresh jalapeño and a new dumpling shape making an addictive and completely vegetarian pasapalo your guests will love.
+Tequeños, made of sticks of queso blanco wrapped in sweet dough and fried to a crisp, get a lift with the addition of fresh jalapeño and a fun dumpling shape.
+They make an addictive and completely vegetarian pasapalo your guests will love.

 Milanesas are an Argentine classic and the best version or recipe can be as hotly debated as a soccer match.
 Usually served as a veal cutlet lightly breaded and fried, this recipe takes it one step further.
 A thin coating of tomato sauce over the crispy crust, melty cheese, and a sprinkling of oregano lends an Italian flavor to the dish for a tasty twist.